7 Very Helpful Habits All Gardeners Should Know About

 Silas & Grace

-Gardening habits can be great to get into whether you have plants on a window ledge or a large garden with an abundance of space.
-And these habits will aid you in gardening and turning it into an enjoyable hobby.
-So check them out!
+Growing good gardening habits (pun intended) can be great whether you have plants on a window ledge or a large garden with a ton of space.

-Rather than planting spontaneously and without thought, good gardeners know they should plan what they plant to optimize for space, light, and soil conditions.
+Rather than planting spontaneously and without any idea of where you wanna go, good gardeners know they should plan what they plant to optimize for space, light, and soil conditions.

 Rather than overfilling your garden beds and cramping or suffocating your plants, it may be good to use hanging planters or pots to maximize your space and give plants the adequate space they need to grow.